-Hanna Dohmen is a Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET), where she focuses on U.S. national competitiveness in AI/ML technology and U.S.-China technology competition.
+Hanna Dohmen is a Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET), where she focuses on U.S. national competitiveness in emerging technologies and U.S.-China technology competition.
 She conducts research on economic statecraft, the semiconductor supply chain, China’s S&T ecosystem, and U.S. innovation policies.
 Previously, Hanna worked as a consultant advising multinational private sector clients on geopolitical, regulatory, and reputational risks.
 Hanna holds a BS in Regional and Comparative Studies of Europe and Asia from Georgetown University.
 Starting in August 2024, Hanna will be pursuing a J.D. from Georgetown University Law Center.

 Controlling Access to Advanced Compute via the Cloud: Options for U.S. Policymakers, Part IMay 2023

 In the first of a series of publications, CSET and CNAS outline one potential avenue for the U.S. government to cut off Chinese access to controlled chips via cloud computing, as well its pros, cons,… Read More